tastypear/requests/README.md

 ConnectionPool connectionPool = ConnectionPool.custom().verify(false)
        .maxPerRoute(20)
        .maxTotal(100)
+       //.proxy(...)
        .build();
 Response<String> resp1 = Requests.get(url1).connectionPool(connectionPool).text();
 Response<String> resp2 = Requests.get(url2).connectionPool(connectionPool).text();
 connectionPool.close();
 ```
+Note:
-Note that you need to close connection pool manaully when do not need it any more.
+* you need to close connection pool manually when do not need it any more.
+* if connection pool is used, you should set verify and proxy use ConnectionPoolBuilder, the connection pool's (verify, proxy) settings will override requests' settings.